abbaspour/auth0-auth-js/packages/auth-sdk/README.md

 ### 2. Create the Auth0 SDK client

-Create an instance of the `AuthClient`.
+Create an instance of `AuthClient`.
 This instance will be imported and used anywhere we need access to the authentication methods.

 ```ts